turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

     * Include an estimation of project contribution hours
     * Include screenshots

-If you have any questions about this portfolio, please reach out the CD team!
+If you have any questions about this portfolio, please reach out to the CD team!